-‘Om Suryaye Namaha’ – is the mantra dedicated to the Sun God – Surya.
+‘Om Suryaye Namaha‘ – is the mantra dedicated to the Sun God – Surya.
 Also known as Suryadev, also known as Suryaya, is the major solar deity in the Hindu Dharma.
 He is also universally referred to as the Sun.
-According to the Vedas, he is one of 33 sons of Goddess Aditi, that is why he is also known as Aditya.
+According to the Vedas, he is one of 33 sons of Goddess Aditi; he is also known as Aditya.

 Surya, the Sun, is the symbol of immense light and wisdom.
 Hence, he is one of the most revered Gods for Hindus.
 Also, Ravi and Bhanu are two commonly uttered names in Sanskrit for the Sun.
 However, Surya also has other different names in Sanskrit.